andrewchambers/bupstash/doc/man/bupstash.1.md

   Recover removed items that are pending garbage collection.
 * bupstash-gc(1):
   Reclaim diskspace in a repository.
+* bupstash-exec-with-locks(1):
+  Exec a command with exclusive locks held on the repository.
 * bupstash-serve(1):
   Serve a repository over stdin/stdout using the bupstash-protocol(7).